 The Pension Plan is a floor offset plan that coordinated the amount of retirement benefits payable to an eligible participant with the SHARE Plan.
 Each eligible participant in the SHARE Plan previously could have elected to (i) transfer all or a portion of his or her SHARE Plan account into the Pension Plan in order to receive a larger annuity benefit thereunder or (ii) take a lump-sum distribution of his or her SHARE Plan account and have any remaining benefit paid in the form of a lifetime annuity benefit from the Pension Plan.
-The total benefit payable to an eligible participant would have equaled the greater of the value of the participant's SHARE Plan account.
+The total benefit payable to an eligible participant would have equaled the greater of the value of the participant's benefit from the Pension Plan or the value of the participant's SHARE Plan account.